The most popular book the year you were born

 1951: 'From Here to Eternity' by James Jones

-The debut novel of James Jones, "From Here to Eternity" is a story of members of a United States Army infantry company that are stationed in Hawaii before the attack on Pearl Harbor.
+The debut novel of James Jones, "From Here to Eternity" is a story of members of a United States Army infantry company stationed in Hawaii before the attack on Pearl Harbor.

 1952: 'The Silver Chalice' by Thomas B. Costain

 "The Silver Chalice" is a historical novel that incorporates first-century biblical historical figures into a fictional story about how the silver chalice, holding the Holy Grail, is made.
-It was inspired by the actual archeological discovery of the silver chalice.
+The actual archeological discovery of the silver chalice inspired it.

 1953: 'The Robe' by Lloyd C. Douglas